 Identifying Retail Leasing Talent

-By Forbes J. Rutherford, Rutherford International Executive Search Group Inc.,
+By Forbes J. Rutherford, Rutherford International Executive Search Group Inc.

 Toronto, Calgary, 855-256-5778

 In my capacity as an executive search professional in real estate, I’ve been a keen observer of shifting trends in organizational design and talent for the past 30 years.
-Within the last decade, Baby Boomers in management have started to give way to Generation X and Y with the Millennial generation rapidly filling junior and intermediate leasing roles.
-This generational shift was clearly evident at last year’s ICSC conference given the number of fresh faces attending broker and owner leasing booths.
+Within the last decade, Baby Boomers in management have started to give way to Generation X and Y, with the Millennial generation rapidly filling junior and intermediate leasing roles.
+This generational shift was clearly evident at last year’s ICSC conference, given the number of fresh faces attending broker and owner leasing booths.

 Darwinian approach to talent selection